 For information on how to apply, see Admissions

 We trust you are keeping well and managing the daily complications associated with community efforts to mitigate the spread of the Covid 19 virus.
 We are grateful for the important work you are doing in your respective healthcare and support organizations in Ontario, Canada and the world to address this threat.

-From March 13, 2020 Ryerson University has been teaching all courses online and from March 18, only essential services are offered on Campus.
-Updates are posted on the Ryerson COVID-19 Information and Updates website.
+From March 13, 2020 Toronto Metropolitan University has been teaching all courses online and from March 18, only essential services are offered on Campus.
+Updates are posted on the university's COVID-19 Information and Updates website.
 Program support staff are working hard to continue operations, including program delivery, administration, and student recruitment.
 However, we are working from home.